Adelaide of Italy: Marriage and alliance with Otto I

-The calendar of saints states that Lothair was poisoned, on 22 November 950 in Turin, by the holder of real power, his successor, Berengar II of Italy.
+The calendar of saints states that Lothair was poisoned on 22 November 950 in Turin by the holder of real power, his successor, Berengar II of Italy.

-Not only did some people of Lombardy suggest that Adelaide wanted to rule the kingdom by herself, but Berengar attempted to cement his political power by forcing her to marry his son, Adalbert.
-The young widow refused and fled, taking refuge in the castle of Como.
-Nevertheless, she was quickly tracked down and imprisoned for four months at Garda.
+There were some suspicions amongst the people of Lombardy that Adelaide wanted to rule the kingdom by herself.
+Berengar attempted to thwart this and cement his political power by forcing her to marry his son Adalbert.
+Adelaide refused and fled, taking refuge in the castle of Como.
+However, she was quickly tracked down and was imprisoned for four months at Garda.

 According to Adelaide's contemporary biographer, Odilo of Cluny, she managed to escape from captivity.
 After a time spent in the marshes nearby, she was rescued by a priest and taken to a "certain impregnable fortress," likely the fortified town of Canossa Castle near Reggio.
-She managed to send an emissary to Otto I, and asked the East Frankish king for his protection.
-The widow met Otto at the old Lombard capital of Pavia and they married on 23 September 951.
+She was able to send an emissary to the East Frankish king Otto I asking for his protection.
+Adelaide met Otto at the old Lombard capital of Pavia and they married on 23 September 951.
+Early in their marriage, Adelaide and Otto had two children, Henry and Bruno, both of whom died before reaching adulthood.

-A few years later, in 953, Liudolf, Duke of Swabia, Otto's son by his first marriage, made a big revolt against his father that was quelled by the latter.
-On account of this episode, Otto decided to dispossess Liudolf of his ducal title.
+A few years later, in 953, Liudolf, Duke of Swabia, Otto's son by his first marriage, instigated a big revolt that was quelled by his father.
+As a consequence, Otto decided to dispossess Liudolf of his ducal title.
 This decision favoured the position of Adelaide and her descendants at court.
 Adelaide also managed to retain her entire territorial dowry.

-After returning to Germany with his new wife, Otto cemented the existence of the Holy Roman Empire by defeating the Hungarian invaders at the Battle of Lechfeld on 10 August 955.
-In addition, he extended the boundaries of East Francia beyond the Elbe River, defeating the Obrodites and other Slavs of the Elbe at the battle of Recknitz (16 October 955).
+After returning to Germany with his new wife, Otto cemented the Holy Roman Empire by defeating the Hungarian invaders at the Battle of Lechfeld on 10 August 955.
+He then extended the boundaries of East Francia beyond the Elbe River, defeating the Obotrites and other Slavs of the Elbe at the battle of Recknitz on 16 October 955.
+That same year, Adelaide gave birth to Otto II.
+In 955 or 956, she gave birth to a daughter who would become Matilda, Abbess of Quedlinburg.